RX-M/kubecon-eu-2019/step02/README.md

 Docker images.
 This folder is called the build context.
 The entire build context will be packaged and sent to the Docker Engine for building.
 In simple cases the build context will have nothing in it but a Dockerfile.

 We'll use the kubecon dir as our context.
-Dockerfiles give you repeatable predictable build by using an isolate repeatable container environment for the build process.
-Create a dockerfile with the build steps needed to recreate your Go service:
+Dockerfiles give you repeatable, predictable builds by using an isolated, repeatable container environment for the build process.
+Create a Dockerfile with the build steps needed to recreate your Go service:

 ```